universal-packages/universal-core-typeorm/README.md

 ## Global

-Typeorm expose the `DataSource` as the global subject if core `modulesAsGlobals` config is true.
+Core expose `DataSource` as the global subject if core `modulesAsGlobals` config is true.

 ```js
 typeormSubject.manager.find()